Calendar Events

 GP 159

-This bill would have addressed governmental budget authority for local law enforcement agencies to participate in federal immigration enforcement agreements.
-Sponsored by Democrats, its likely intent was to establish stricter budgetary controls or requirements for such agreements, potentially limiting local law enforcement's ability to engage in federal immigration enforcement.
-This could have fostered greater trust between immigrant communities and local police.
+This bill aimed to establish governmental budget authority requirements for New Hampshire law enforcement agencies seeking to participate in federal immigration enforcement agreements.
+Its likely intent was to create financial hurdles or oversight for such agreements, potentially limiting local police involvement in federal immigration enforcement and fostering greater trust within immigrant communities.
+The bill failed to pass the House.

 HB1570